dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2201.md

 CHAPTER 23  Resources for VBA Help    379

 » Use concise and accurate subject titles for your questions.
-Don’t create
+Don't create

 forum questions with abstract titles like: Need advice, or Please Help.

 » Keep the scope of your questions as narrow as possible.
-Don’t ask
+Don't ask

 questions like: How do I build an invoicing macro in Excel.